jarmandomtz/examples-terraform-repo/11ELB-and-SSL-using-aws_console/AutoScalling.md

   Use our previously created Key pair

 - Create auto scaling group
+**Scaling policies**
-  Scaling policies: We are going to create policies following this conditions,
+We are going to create policies following this conditions,
   - If the CPU usage is below 70% for more than 5 minutes, add 1 instance
   - If the CPU usage is lower than 40% for more than 5 minutes, remove 1 instance
   - Create two alarms and asociate this to the ASG